 Does my transfer application need to include an LSAC Law School Report?

 Check with the law schools for their LSAC report requirements.
 Some schools will accept the record from your current law school in lieu of a Credential Assembly Service (CAS) report.

-If the school does require a CAS report, you must have a current CAS file, and you must arrange for your current law school transcript and your undergraduate transcript to be sent to LSAC.
+If the school does require a CAS report, you must have a current CAS file and you must arrange for both your current law school transcript and your undergraduate transcript to be sent to LSAC.
 Your undergraduate transcript must indicate the date your bachelor's degree was awarded.